Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

     </tr>
     <tr>
       <td>422 Unprocessable Entity</td>
-      <td>The data provided in the request for valid, but the request could not be completed for another reason.
+      <td>The data provided in the request is valid, but the request could not be completed for another reason.
 Check the JSON error response for details.</td>
     </tr>
     <tr>
       <td>500 Internal Server Error</td>